PII Obfuscation

 Two Obfuscation Methods

-If you have Ollama running locally, Get Based uses it to intelligently strip PII.
-A dedicated language model reads the full PDF text, identifies personal information contextually, and replaces it with realistic fake data.
+If you have a local AI server running (Ollama, LM Studio, Jan, or any OpenAI-compatible server), you can enable AI-powered PII stripping in Settings → Privacy.
+When enabled, a dedicated language model reads the full PDF text, identifies personal information contextually, and replaces it with realistic fake data.

 This method is more accurate than regex — it catches edge cases like names embedded in unusual places — and runs entirely on your machine.
 Nothing is sent anywhere during the obfuscation step.